A classic well-liked bread that can be served for dinner, made into sandwiches, or toasted for breakfast.

 - Bake in a heated 425°F (220°C) oven for 30 to 40 minutes or until bread is well browned and reaches an internal temperature of 190°F (88°C) when tested with an instant read thermometer.
 Cool on wire rack 10 minutes, then carefully remove from the baking sheet and allow to cool completely before slicing.

 A metal spatula helps in coaxing the bread off the baking sheet.
+Please refer to our dry grain grinding chart for more details on grinding whole wheat flour.

 Due to inactivity, your session has timed out and is no longer active.Reload the page